district10/notes/2017/note1.md

         [Beast Wars: Transformers (cartoon) - Transformers Wiki](http://tfwiki.net/wiki/Beast_Wars:_Transformers_(cartoon))

+        Beast Wars: Transformers is a Daytime Emmy award-winning computer-animated television series that premiered on April 22, 1996 in syndication in the United States.[1]
+Though reviled by many Transformers fans when it first hit the airwaves in 1996, Beast Wars is now considered by many to be among the finest examples of Transformers storytelling, striking a happy balance between character, humor, and story.

         The show's CGI, though somewhat primitive by today's standards, was revolutionary by television standards of the time (and puts some later shows to shame).
 Mainframe's animators took pains to ensure their